Configuration

 • Ensure the file is in the correct location

-• Use /addcommand reload after making changes
+• Use /cmd reload after making changes

 • Check the console for error messages